 - Staying healthy in the job is now a contribution to my perfectionism book has appeared: Just in the short term, the pressure is great to work perfectly in his job.
 Many fear that the next wave of dismissals will also be on the shooting list if they allow only the slightest missing.
 But that can not work, because no one is faultless.
 On the contrary, often the desire to make everything perfect, only the opposite effect.

 - Hardworking, diligent, dutiful and yet perfectionists are often not promoted.
-This is because they are not capable of criticizing, they just roll the problems instead of tackling them.
-Petra Oberhofer wrote in the Financial Times Deutschland a contribution on the subject of perfectionism, which is based on my book "The 110% lie".
+This is because they are not able to criticize, they just roll the problems instead of tackling them.
+Petra Oberhofer wrote in the Financial Times Deutschland a contribution to the subject of perfectionism based on my book "The 110% lie".

-- Also the Swiss television has adopted my book "The 110% lie.
-How to achieve more with less perfection".
+- Also the Swiss television got my book "The 110% lie.
+How to achieve more with less perfection ".
 On the website of "ECO - The Economy Magazine", which airs on SF1, my book is presented as one of the best business books as book tip: The book is recommended to all managers, employees and self-employed who have enough eye size to recognize that they threaten to lose it.